 His work has since been exhibited throughout Australia and is represented in numerous significant public and private collections, including the Art Gallery of New South Wales, National Gallery of Victoria and the National Gallery of Australia.
 In 2005 he was commissioned to create Wipu Rockhole, now permanently installed on a ceiling at the Musée du quai Branly in Paris.
 This commission assisted in establishing his reputation as one of a handful of internationally acclaimed Aboriginal artists.

-Tommy Watson is a senior elder closely tied to the traditions and sacred beliefs of Pitjantjatjara People, but resists painting as a tool to lay bare this philosophy.
-As viewers we would be mistaken in trying to discern any concrete narrative even though his paintings refer to traditional stories and places..
-Instead, his paintings are abstract meanderings, meditations on colour, and always inextricably linked to a spiritual attachment to the land.
-In this way Watson conveys the intangible nature of the land and its sacred mythologies.
+Tommy Watson was a senior elder closely tied to the traditions and sacred beliefs of Pitjantjatjara People, but he resists painting as a tool to lay bare this philosophy.
+As viewers, we would be mistaken in trying to discern any concrete narrative even though his paintings refer to traditional stories and places.
+Instead, his paintings are abstract meanderings and meditations on colour, always inextricably linked to a spiritual attachment to the land.
+In this way, Watson conveys the intangible nature of the land and its sacred mythologies.

 In each work there is a palpable sense of experimentation and play.
 This is demonstrated by the shifts in patterning; at times we see swirling constellations, in others more discernible geometric shapes.
 The use of dots, repeated in a seemingly endless way, has the effect of a constantly dynamic visual field, pulsations which ripple across the canvas.
 At times we see striking contrasts such as lurid green against a blood red or deep blue on orange.
-Elsewhere, in a series of work from 2009 which verge on the monochromatic, the works demonstrate subtle gradations of oranges, pinks and reds.
-It makes sense that Watson works intuitively, allowing the lines of colour to travel organically across the canvas.
+Elsewhere, in a series of work from 2009 which verges on the monochromatic, the works demonstrate subtle gradations of oranges, pinks and reds.

 Watson is able to confidently work on large canvases in a way that captures the largesse of this landscape.
 The intensity of line and colour radiate with a breathtaking presence - he is without doubt a remarkable western desert artist.